 Today, we know a lot more about space, but I believe that the more we know about the universe, the more we should be in awe of our Creator.
 Even today, it is a challenge to count the stars in the sky.
 Scientists estimate that there are 100 billion stars in our own Milky Way Galaxy, and current technology can identify about 50 billion visible galaxies, each with a similar number of stars.
 This truth causes us to ask the question: in this vast universe that God has created, what is our place?

 We are small in the universe, but that should make God’s grace towards us seem even more significant.

 2. We are not the center of the universe.

 Just a few centuries ago, we began to accept the arguments of astronomers like Galileo and Copernicus that the earth revolves around the sun, and not the other way around.
 As we have learned more about the universe, we find that our small, blue planet is not at the center of the solar system nor at the center of our galaxy.
 We are certainly not at the center of the universe.
 Today, many people become cynical about this fact, believing we are insignificant.

 Though we seem so small in the face of the vast expanse of the known universe, we are indeed at the center of God’s heart.
 We know from 1 Peter 1 that the gospel was planned before Creation.
 Indeed, the plan for Jesus to seek and save the lost was in place before Adam and Eve even tasted the forbidden fruit.
 We are small in the universe, but that should make God’s grace towards us seem even more significant.
 Today, with billions of stars mapped by scientists, the words of the Psalmist still ring true:

 - “When I look at your heavens, the work of your fingers,

 the moon and the stars, which you have set in place,

 what is man that you are mindful of him,

-Kerissa Armstead is a part of the Center for Faith and Culture’s mentorship program.
-This year’s theme is faith and the sciences.
+Kerissa Armstead was a participant in the Center for Faith and Culture’s Mentorship Program.